ngs-docs/angus/rmarkdown_rnaseq.md

 ## Download the data for today's tutorial

 We will be using the salmon output from the yeast RNA-seq analysis we did last week.
-Incase your instance was deleted, we have the data here for you.
+In case your instance was deleted, we have the data here for you.
 So we're all working with the exact same data, please download the counts and the transcripts per million from salmon:

 ```
 wget https://github.com/ngs-docs/angus/raw/marschmi-patch-1/_static/markdown_tutorial.tar.gz